drand/drand/docs/SPECS.md

   field is empty is the network has never reshared yet.
 See TODO for more information.

+**Note**: This group information  is only shared between drand nodes.
+Even though it doesn't expose private key materials it non-essential information from the point of view of users.
+A public struct derived from the group to share to clients is described in the [root of trust section](#root-of-trust).

 #### Group Configuration Hash

 The group configuration can be uniquely referenced via its canonical hash.
+The hash of the group file is used during a resharing procedure to make sure node are resharing from the correct group.
 The hash is derived using the blake2b hash function.
-The Go procedure works as follow:
+The Go procedure works as
+follow:
 ```go
 func (g *Group) Hash() []byte {
     h, _ := blake2b.New256(nil)